25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/CSS.md

 - style the prompt that is displayed to users using an outdated browser

 These styles are included in [`style.css`](https://github.com/h5bp/html5-boilerplate/blob/master/dist/css/style.css).
-See the [`style.css`](https://github.com/h5bp/main.css) project [documentation](https://github.com/h5bp/main.css/blob/main/README.md#features) for a full discussion of these styles.
+See the [`style.css`](https://github.com/h5bp/main.css) project [documentation](https://github.com/h5bp/main.css/blob/main/README.md#features) for a full discussion of these styles